Spinifex | Miette Vermentino

 Spinifex | Miette | Shiraz

-It's a great-value pourer-aromatic, high toned, medium-weight Barosesa Shiraz loaded with aromas and flavours of spiced cherry, mulberry, dried cranberries and subtle green peppercorn and medicinal notes.
+It's a great-value pourer-aromatic, high toned, medium-weight Barossa Shiraz loaded with aromas and flavours of spiced cherry, mulberry, dried cranberries and subtle green peppercorn and medicinal notes.
 The palate is silky fresh.
-Classically Barosesa and yet fresh and juicy-and all the better for it!
+Classically Barossa and yet fresh and juicy-and all the better for it!